Space Stars: Astro and the Space Mutts

 Astro and the Space Mutts features Astro, the family dog from The Jetsons.
 He teams up with two other dogs named Cosmo and Dipper, led by their human leader Space Ace.
 Together, the trio act as galactic police officers and travel through outer space.
 Don Messick reprised his role as Astro.
+Unlike the original cartoon, Astro spoke normally instead of using the "R" consonant mutation in his dialogue.